Edward Joseph Garland

-Edward Joseph Garland (16 March 1887 – 19 December 1974) was a farmer, diplomat and a Canadian federal politician.
-He was born in Dublin, Ireland and attended Belvedere College and Trinity College Dublin.
+Edward Joseph Garland MP (16 March 1887 – 19 December 1974) was an Irish-born Canadian farmer, politician and diplomat.

+Early life and education

+Edward Joseph Garland was born on 16 March 1887 in Dublin to John Peter Garland, a physician, and Mary Garland.
+Garland was one of 13 siblings and was raised in a Roman Catholic household.

+Garland was educated at Belvedere College and attended Trinity College Dublin for two years before immigrating to Canada in 1908.

 Political career

 Garland, an active member of the United Farmers of Alberta, was first elected to the House of Commons of Canada in the 1921 Canadian federal election as a candidate for the Progressive Party of Canada in Bow River.
 He defeated two other candidates in a landslide to win his first term in office.
 A founding member of the radical Ginger Group of MPs, he stood for re-election in the 1925 Canadian federal election, he was barely re-elected in a hotly contested election to win his second term in office.
 The government was dissolved after the Liberal-Progressive coalition fell apart and he ran for re-election again just a year later in the 1926 Canadian federal election winning re-election this time under the United Farmers of Alberta banner.

 Standing for re-election in the 1930 Canadian federal election, he won his fourth term with a majority of votes cast in the district.

 Garland was one of the group of radical MPs to meet following the 1930 election and plan the creation of a new party.
 He was a founding member of that party, the Co-operative Commonwealth Federation, when it was officially launched in 1932.

 in the 1935 Canadian federal election, he stood as a CCF candidate but was defeated on his bid for a fifth term in office by Charles Edward Johnston from the Social Credit Party of Canada.

 Garland served as president of the UFA in the early 1930s.